pavanjadhaw/docs/README.md

 ## Getting Started

-1. Make sure XCode, Homebrew, and Git are installed on your machine, and you have a MagicBell Github account.
+1. Make sure XCode, Homebrew, and Git are installed on your machine.
 2. Navigate to the parent directory (folder) you want to place your code in.
 3. In terminal, run: